theonetruenerd/VenusLibraryDocumentation/docs/source/Windows.rst

 The windows library from HSLExtensions adds functions related to registries and special directories.
 The functions it adds are as follows:

-- :py:func:`GetRegistryValue`
+- :ven:func:`GetRegistryValue`
-- :py:func:`GetSpecialDirectory`
+- :ven:func:`GetSpecialDirectory`
-- :py:func:`SetRegistryValue`
+- :ven:func:`SetRegistryValue`

-.. py:function:: GetRegistryValue(variable i_intHKey, variable i_strKey, variable i_strValueName, variable o_varValue)
+.. ven:function:: GetRegistryValue(variable i_intHKey, variable i_strKey, variable i_strValueName, variable o_varValue)

   This function reads a value from the specified registry